 LLM in Cyber Law & Data Privacy

-The LLM in Cyber Law and Data Privacy enables experienced attorneys to advance their skills in legal regulatory analysis and policy in a critical arena.
-Cybersecurity and information privacy have become consuming concerns for businesses, academic institutions and health care providers, as well as consumers.
+The LLM in Cyber Law and Data Privacy enables experienced attorneys to advance their skills in regulatory analysis and policy in this critical and expanding arena of law.
+Cybersecurity and information privacy have become central concerns for businesses, academic institutions, health care providers, and government agencies, as well as consumers.

-This LLM program is designed to train attorneys who manage the risks faced across diverse industries and sectors, providing a deep dive into the detailed regulations and strategies that business must navigate.
-Graduates will gain a comprehensive understanding of the ways that new and developing cyber-related regulations businesses and industries and develop strategies for reducing legal exposure and liability.
+This LLM program is designed to train attorneys who manage the risks faced across diverse industries and sectors, providing a deep dive into the detailed regulations and laws that businesses must navigate.
+Graduates will gain a comprehensive understanding of the impact of new and developing cyber regulations and develop the skills to implement strategies for reducing legal exposure and liability.

 Cyber Law and Data Privacy (Choose 4)